mjambon/thoughts/src/definitions/definitions.md

 title: causality
 synonyms: causation, cause, causes, effect, effects

+Causality is a feature of some [models] that include a notion of [time].
-Causality is the reduction of a model to a small number of variables (causes) that are sufficient to predict a future state of another variable (effect) with acceptable accuracy.
+Such a model can be reduced to a small number of time-dependent variables (causes) that are sufficient to predict a future [state] of another variable (effect) with acceptable accuracy.

+In general, causality changes as a model is refined.
+Some variables that used to be the cause for an effect are no longer considered causes while new variables become causes.
+Changes in causality can occur without significant changes in the model's accuracy for predicting various variables, including those variables assigned to causes and effects.

+Causality is therefore not necessary for a [world] model to be predictive.
+Causality is also not robust to improvements of a model in which new variables are introduced and others are retired.
+In practice, it's more useful in engineering than in science where artificial systems are designed to maintain familiar cause-effect relations rather than causality being inferred from nature.